 Attendees represent all sectors and demographic groups in our movement and communities: young and old activists; organizers and activists of color; paid and volunteer staff people at LGBTQ political and community organizations; lesbian, gay, bisexual, transgender and queer advocates and straight allies; HIV/AIDS activists; elected officials; safer school advocates; anti-violence activists; faith community organizers; artists and cultural workers; and leaders of campus communities and local community centers.
 In short, Creating Change is an annual gathering of organizers and activists working to create a world in which our sexual orientations and gender expressions will be welcomed and celebrated.

 Great!
 When can I register?

-So, what is the Philadelphia LGBTQ community doing to get ready for Creating Change?
+So, what is the Washington, DC LGBTQ community doing to get ready for Creating Change?

-Our LGBTQ family in Philly, the City of Queerly Love, can’t wait to host Creating Change 2017 and to welcome us all to their great community and loving city.
-For those not familiar with the Philadelphia LGBTQ communities, know that our family there determinedly drives its historical and contemporary verve and dash to create a rich and expansive tapestry of groups and institutions that organize from and within every aspect of LGBTQ loving, living, and thriving.
+Our LGBTQ family in Washington can’t wait to host Creating Change 2018 and to welcome us all to their great community in the nation’s capital.
+Our DC family determinedly drives its historical and contemporary verve and dash to create a rich and expansive tapestry of groups and institutions that organize from and within every aspect of LGBTQ loving, living, and thriving.

-How much does it cost to attend the 29th Creating Change?
+What does it cost to attend Creating Change?

 When budgeting for the Creating Change Conference, attendees should include the conference registration fee, travel costs, accommodations, and food costs.